pyroesp/pyroesp.github.io/_posts/2019-04-24-Game-Boy-Oscilloscope-part-2.md

 ### PCB v1 arrives

 Oh, how I loathe customs.
-1,5 week after the PCB was supposed to arrive I get a letter in the mail from our wonderful Belgian customs telling me I need to provide proof of purchase for the package.
+1,5 weeks after the PCB was supposed to arrive I get a letter in the mail from our wonderful Belgian customs telling me I need to provide proof of purchase for the package.
-I ordered a few extra things from JLCPCB this time, because I thought the PCB was done:
+I ordered a few extra things from JLCPCB this time, such as:
-- Color red
+- Red PCB
 - Gold plated
 - ...

 Total price comes around to 30$.
-If you buy something that's 22€ or more then customs can check your packages and you'll be charged an import tax...
+If you buy something that's 22€ or more then customs can check your packages and you'll be charged import tax and handling fees...

-Anyways, once I proved the GBDSO PCB wasn't a bomb, I got the board in the mail another 1,5 week later.
-Got to love our postal services.
+Anyways, once I proved the GBDSO PCB wasn't a bomb and payed their ransom, I got the board in the mail another 1,5 week later.
+You've got to love our postal services.

 ***************************
 <br/>